All information on this page is subject to change without notice.

 - Expecting women with no current children may be housed by program during last trimester of pregnancy

-Guests will be allowed 3-5 day increments of stay, as long as the guest are actively participating in case management services and working toward finding a more stable housing option.
+Space is limited, and families will be placed on a waiting list if space is not available.
+Guests will be allowed 3-5 day increments of stay, as long as the guests are actively participating in case management services and working toward finding more stable housing options.

-Salvation Army Stepping Stone Program, Warming Center & Winter Shelter (As Activated)
+Salvation Army Stepping Stone Program and Daytime Warming Center

 The Phoenix Daytime Drop-In Center

 Provides a year-round drop-in center and winter daytime warming site for those in our community that need a place to be.
-Regular hours of operation are Tuesday through Friday from noon to 5:00 p.m.
-Additional hours may be added (ranging between 6:30 a.m. – 9:00 p.m.) when daytime temperatures drop below zero and volunteers are available.
+Hours of operation are Tuesday – Friday from 12:00 – 5:00 p.m.
+Additional hours to be added (ranging between 6:30 a.m. – 9:00 p.m.) when daytime temperatures drop below 10-degrees and are based on volunteer manpower.

 Location: 34 E. Green St., Champaign